newism/nsm.short_url.ee_addon/README.md

     {exp:nsm_short_url:redirect [, key]}

 Place this tag in your redirect template group.
-The default template group is `x` however this can be modified using the `template_group` parameter when creating the short url.
+The default template group name is just a dash `-` however this can be modified using the `template_group` parameter when creating the short url.

 Redirects the user to the actual URL using the weblog path preferences.
 If `redirect_with_entry_id` was set when creating the short URL the `entry_id` will be appended to the comment path otherwise the `url_title` will be used.